Top 3 Ways to Backup Windows Server to Dropbox

 Step 4.
 Select PC files to backup, and the CBackup Cloud will be automatically selected, as the backup target.

 ☛Tip: CBackup also supports you to backup to cloud drives such as Dropbox.
-You can go to My Storage > Add Clouds to add your Dropbox account, and then click click Backup PC to Public Cloud, and choose files and use Dropbox as the backup destination.
+You can go to Storage > Dropbox to add your Dropbox account, and then click click Backup PC to Public Cloud, and choose files and use Dropbox as the backup destination.

 Step 5.
 And click the Start Backup option to launch the backup process.

 ✎Note: CBackup attaches great importance to security.
 It is based on the OAuth authorization system and will never save your login information.
 It also applies 256-bit AES encryption during data transmission to ensure data security.

 In the process of using Dropbox, when you find that the storage is about to be full, but you don't plan to pay additional fees to get more storage space, CBackup can help you get more space for free.
 You can add multiple free cloud storage service accounts (Google Drive, OneDrive, Dropbox, etc.) to CBackup, and then the free storage in multiple accounts will be combined into a huge backup space, and you can upload any important data to this space.

 There are 3 easy ways that can help you to backup Server to Dropbox, choose the most suitable one according to your situation.
 Besides, if you need to backup your personal Windows PC to the cloud, don't forget to use CBackup, it will protect your data in the most reliable way.